- OUR Walking TOURS

 The chamber has four entrances marking the cardinal directions, north, south, east, and west, each containing 4 ionic columns of roughly 39’ or 12 meters, slightly smaller than those found rimming the exterior of the memorial.

 Between each opening are memorial walls, four in all.

-Standing in the center is the bronze statue of Thomas Jefferson, designed by Rudolph Evans.
 Evans was tasked with depicting Jefferson addressing the Continental Congress, emphasizing his strength of character.

 Jefferson is wearing a cloak given to him by his dear friend Polish freedom fighter Thaddeus Kosciuszko, a veteran of the American Revolutionary War while holding the Declaration of Independence in his left hand.

 Jefferson is posing heroically while looking north out onto the Washington Monument and the White House.